erroronline1/qualitymanagement/assistant/core/readme.md

 ## core.js
 `el(v)` returns document.getElementById(v)

+`value(v)` returns value of v or '' even if v is undefined. useful for function parameters.

 `core.function.popup(text)` shows or updates a modal box if text is provided, hides it if function called with null value

 `core.function.toggelHeight(toggleel)` toggles the class list of given element to expand or shrink it